swiyu-admin-ch/community/specifications/README.md

 # swiyu Trust Infrastructure RFCs

 This folder hosts Requests for Comments (RFCs) and specific standards for the Swiss e-ID Trust Infrastructure, including specifications, standardizations, and solution approaches.
+Currently applicable standards are published on the [swiyu technical documentation website](https://swiyu-admin-ch.github.io/specifications/).

 ## Participation